danielnorberg/tako/README.rst

 Tako is designed to not need maintenance downtime.
 However, Tako does not configure itself.
 Reconfiguring a cluster by e.g. adding nodes to handle more traffic/data or replace broken machines entails modifying the configuration file and either using the coordinator server to distribute the new configuration to all nodes or distributing it manually through other means.

-The background healing mechanism cleans out garbage from nodes and distributes data within the cluster.
-This process, if enabled, is entirely automatic and one only need to take care to let at least one healing cycle run its course between cluster reconfigurations where nodes are removed the ensure that all inserted key/values are preserved.
-Adding nodes to a cluster can be done at any time without waiting for the healing mechanism to complete.
+The background repair mechanism cleans out garbage from nodes and distributes data within the cluster.
+This process, if enabled, is entirely automatic and one only need to take care to let at least one repair cycle run its course between cluster reconfigurations where nodes are removed the ensure that all inserted key/values are preserved.
+Adding nodes to a cluster can be done at any time without waiting for the repair mechanism to complete.

 Migration
 ---------

 Migration is performed in two steps.

 First one includes an extra deployment in the cluster configuration file, giving one *active deployment* and one *target deployment*.
 The *active deployment* describes the current cluster configuration that one wants to migrate *from* and the *target deployment* describes the new cluster configuration that one wants to migrate *to*.
-Essentially, this causes two consistent hashes to be used for purposes of data partitioning and routing, request distribution, read repair and background healing.
+Essentially, this causes two consistent hashes to be used for purposes of data partitioning and routing, request distribution, read repair and background repair.
 I.e., when looking up the sets of buckets and nodes for a specific key, the union of the lookup results in both consistent hashes is used.

-The second step is to let the background healing mechanism run at least one cycle and then promote the *target deployment* to *active deployment*.
+The second step is to let the background repair mechanism run at least one cycle and then promote the *target deployment* to *active deployment*.
 The previous *active deployment* can be removed from the configuration file.

 Usage Reference
 ===============